10.2 IR Scanned Data

 10.2.2 IR Scanned Photometry

 An example workflow to do photometry using IR scanned observations can be found in WFC3 ISR 2021-05.
 This work uses total counts from the calibrated MULTIACCUM ima files as input and performs aperture photometry of stellar scans to study time-dependent sensitivity of the IR channel.
-However, as mentioned before, the details of the workflow depends on the usage of the data and several examples of customized analysis techniques can be found in the literature.
+However, as mentioned before, the details of the workflow depend on the usage of the data and several examples of customized analysis techniques can be found in the literature.
 Furthermore, the IR scanned photometry exhibits similar repeatability issues as seen in the staring mode described in Section 7.11.